OMEGA Watches & Apollo 13

 The Speedmaster Professional Snoopy Award Watch

-Thirty-three years after the Apollo 13 mission, OMEGA introduced a commemorative watch called the Speedmaster Professional Snoopy Award.
-The brand produced the model in a limited run of 5,441 pieces as a nod to the length of the mission: 142 hours, 54 minutes, and 41 seconds.
-This 2003 edition features a black luminova dial with a Snoopy badge painted on the subdial at the nine-o’clock position.
-It also comes equipped with a stainless steel construction.
+The OMEGA Speedmaster Snoopy features a black luminova dial with a Snoopy badge painted on the subdial at the nine-o’clock position.
+It also comes equipped with a stainless steel case.
 On the caseback, there’s a colored variation of the Silver Snoopy Award logo.
-It’s accompanied by the words, “Eyes on the Stars.”
+In addition, the OMEGA Speedmaster Snoopy features the words, “Eyes on the Stars.”
 The model has since been nicknamed the “Snoopy Eyes on the Stars” because of its incorporation of the NASA slogan.

 The Speedmaster Apollo 13 Silver Snoopy Award Watch

-Twelve years later, OMEGA debuted another Snoopy edition at Baselworld, this time in a limited run of 1970 pieces.
-The 2015 Speedmaster Apollo 13 Silver Snoopy Award features a distinctly different design from the original Snoopy and other Speedmasters.
+The Speedmaster Apollo 13 Silver Snoopy Award features a different design from the original OMEGA Snoopy watch and other Speedmasters.
 It showcases a white dial with a special fourteen-seconds counter.
-Along the counter, there’s text that reads, “What could you do in 14 seconds?”
+Along the counter of the OMEGA Apollo 13, there’s text that reads, “What could you do in 14 seconds?”
 The message is a reference to the critical window the crew had to burn the engines on the Apollo 13 mission.
-Like the initial Snoopy model, the 2015 version features Snoopy in the subdial at the nine-o’clock position.
+Like the initial OMEGA Snoopy watch, the 2015 version features Snoopy in the subdial at the nine-o’clock position.
 However, it’s a different rendering of the beloved character.
+Extending from the character, you’ll find a text bubble reading, “Failure is not an option.”
 Another notable feature of the watch is the luminescence of the dial.
 The tachymeter scale, indices, hands, and Snoopy himself all glow in the dark.
-Instead of the bracelet strap found on the original Snoopy and most Speedy’s, this model comes equipped with nylon strap.
+Instead of the bracelet strap found on the original Snoopy and most Speedys, OMEGA Apollo 13 features a nylon strap.
 Finally, the caseback of the Silver Snoopy simply showcases the Award logo mounted on a dark blue enamel.